aehrenthal/openapi-to-ts/README.md

 ## Warning

-This package is still in its Alpha version.
+This package is still in its alpha version.
 It has not been tested yet and it still misses essential features, such as:

 - allOf
 - anyOf